a22yuen/spotify-match/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/64274316/221059329-e3778a0e-31a8-4f42-9dcb-22185c113f99.png" height="150"/> </p>

 # Overview
-Spotify Match is a music sharing website that lets you compare and match music with your friends to find new tracks together.
+🌟 Spotify Match is a music sharing website that lets you compare and match music with your friends to find new tracks together 🌟

 ## Login ⚙️